ghga-de/gcb_workshop/README.md

 nf-core module list remote
 ```

-4. Using nf-core modules to build a simple pipeline
+4. Using nf-core modules to build a simple variant calling pipeline

 - Let's use **nf-core/testpipeline** as a template.
 We can use the local fork of the pipeline.